google/zx/README.md

 ```

 Bash is great, but when it comes to writing scripts,
-people usually choose a more convenient programming languages.
+people usually choose a more convenient programming language.
 JavaScript is a perfect choice, but standard Node.js library
 requires additional hassle before using. `zx` package provides
 useful wrappers around `child_process` and gives sensible defaults.